-- Receive Temporary Assistance to Needy Families (TANF), State Family Assistance (SFA), or Refugee Cash Assistance (RCA); - 2.
+- Receive Temporary Assistance to Needy Families (TANF), or State Family Assistance (SFA); - 2.
 Have an emergency housing or utility need; and - Have a good reason for not having enough money to pay for housing or utility costs, such as a domestic violence situation.